video-db/videodb-player/README.md

   } = useVideoDBPlayer();
 </script>
 ```
-> Checkout [reference](#reference) for more details
+> Checkout [interface](#videodbplayer) for more details

-### Accessing Player Instance
+### 🧑‍💻 Accessing Player Instance

-The VideoDB Player exposes its internal player instance through a ref:
+The VideoDB Player exposes its internal player instance through a ref.
+Its useful for accessing player methods and state from outside the component

 ```html
 <template>